RealityETH/reality-eth-monorepo/packages/contracts/README.md

 The above are combined into JSON files under *generated/* using `npm run-script generate`.

+*If your token was not previously listed, you may first need to add a JSON file for your token under it to tokens/, or add your chain ID and/or token address to one of the existing JSON files, then run `npm run-script generate` before you deploy.

 *development/contracts/* contains source files and build files for contracts from the original build, as laid out by truffle.
 These files are no longer supported as a way of managing contract addresses.